astronomer/docs/software/customize-image.md

 2. Replace the contents of your Software project's `Dockerfile` with the following:

    ```
-   FROM custom-<airflow-image>
+   FROM custom-<certified-image>
    ```

-   For example, if your base Certified image was `quay.io/astronomer/ap-airflow:2.2.5-onbuild`, this line would be:
+   For example, if your base Certified image was `quay.io/astronomer/ap-airflow:2.2.5`, this line would be:

    ```
-   FROM custom-ap-airflow:2.2.5-onbuild
+   FROM custom-ap-airflow:2.2.5
    ```

 Your Software project can now utilize Python packages from your private GitHub repository.